tenzir/events/README.md

 This repository contains slides and examples from events that we attended.

 Download slides from all events as PDF:

+  - [Suricon 2019][suricon19]
   - [Zeek Workshop Europe 2019][zeekshop19]
   - [DFN Conference on Security in Networked Systems][dfnconf19]
   - [BroCon 2018][brocon18]

+## Suricon - October 2019

+At the [Suricon](https://suricon.net) in Amsterdam, we demonstrated how to pivot between different network telemetry with [VAST][vast].
+In particular, we showed how one can extract the PCAP packets corresponding to a specific Suricata alert.
+The idea is model VAST's schema as a graph, where edges correspond to different types and edges exist if it is possible to join over a common record field.
+Users just express the pivot destination, e.g., *"give me all PCAPs for alerts with severity N of type X"*.

 ## Zeek Workshop Europe - Apr 2019